 At an institutional level, UBC initiated an Employment Equity program based on guidelines established by the federal government.
 UBC’s Employment Equity measures include the removal of barriers to selection, promotion and training of members of the above-noted designated groups (women, visible minorities, persons with disabilities and Aboriginal Peoples).

 In April 2016, UBC’s Equity and Inclusion Office undertook a census of the university population, asking faculty and staff members to self-identify as a member of these four designated groups.
 The census is also collecting information on sexual orientation and gender diversity.
-The updated equity information will form the basis for a revised Employment Equity Plan, and assists UBC set its employment equity goals.
+The updated equity information will form the basis for a revised Employment Equity Plan, and assists UBC in setting its employment equity goals.
 This will further improve UBC's hiring, promotion and retention practices.
+The university's current Employment Equity Plan can be found here.

 Institution-wide equity, diversity, inclusion practices